AttackerZone/gitbooktest/plugins/richquotes.md

 ## Result
 - Desktop Editor: Not the real result
 - Web Editor: Not the real result
-- Working on Online book: Yes | No
+- Working on Online book: Yes
+-